-In the early 2000s, the Government of India was in the final stages of developing the National Rural Health Mission (NRHM), whose goal was to revitalize the rural PHC system.
-The NRHM has presided over an increase in government health care expenditure from 0.9% of GDP to 2% to 3%, as well as state-level efforts to improve accountability and community engagement in the provision of government health services.
-The initial draft for the NRHM included a provision for a national CHW cadre focused only on FP and promotion of births at facilities.
-Civil society actors argued that such a narrowly defined role for CHWs would be a lost opportunity and was "not in conformity with the spirit and experience of CHW programmes."86(p13) The Ministry of Health and Family Welfare responded by creating a stakeholder task force to design the new CHW program.
-The task force, together with the Ministry of Health and Family Welfare, developed guidelines for this new cadre.

-When designing the ASHA Program, the task force drew lessons not only from earlier, relatively unsuccessful state-run CHW programs, but also from several successful civil-society-run programs.
-These civil society programs included the Comprehensive Rural Health Program in Jamkhed in Maharashtra state (1970-present) and Society for Education, Action and Research in Community Health (SEARCH) in Gadchiroli, Maharashtra state (1988-present).
-Both programs have shown that female CHWs with minimal formal education can bring about significant improvements in the health of mothers and children in rural villages, provided they have strong training and support.
+In the early 2000s the Government of India was in the final stages of developing the NRHM, which was seen as an "architectural correction" for the rural PHC system.
+Since then, the NRHM has guided an increase in public health care expenditure from 0.9% of GDP to 2%-3% along with expanded state-level efforts to improve accountability and community engagement in the public health care sector, The initial draft proposal for the NRHM included a provision for a national CHW cadre focused only on mobilizing FP and promoting institutional delivery.
+Civil society actors argued that such a narrowly defined role for CHWs would be a lost opportunity and was "not in conformity with the spirit and experience of CHW programmes".
+The MOHFW responded by creating a stakeholder task force to design the ASHA Program.
+This task force, together with the MOHFW, developed the ASHA Guidelines that became central to defining the program's scope.
+When designing the ASHA Program, the task force drew lessons not only from earlier, relatively unsuccessful, state-run CHW programs, but also from several successful civil society-run programs.
+These civil society programs included the Comprehensive Rural Health Project in Jamkhed, Maharashtra (1970-present) and SEARCH in Gadchiroli, Maharashtra (1980-present).
+Both of these programs showed that female CHWs with minimal formal education can bring about significant improvements in rural health conditions, provided they have strong training and support.

-In 2005, when the NRHM was launched, one ASHA per 1,000 people was a key feature.
-In many states, the ASHA Program was built upon pre-existing CHW programs.
-For instance, in Rajasthan, Anganwadi (preschool) Center helpers were nominated to become ASHAs.
-Andhra Pradesh's women health volunteers were renamed ASHAs.
-The Chhattisgarh Mitanin (friends) CHW program, launched in 2003 as a precursor to the ASHA Program, has retained the name mitanin for their health workers, but has otherwise been absorbed by the ASHA Program.
+In 2005, when the NRHM was launched, one ASHA worker for every 1,000 people was a key feature.
+In many states, the ASHA program built upon preexisting CHW programs.
+For instance, in Rajasthan, Anganwadi Center Helpers were nominated to become ASHAs.
+Andhra Pradesh's Women Health Volunteers were renamed ASHAs.
+The Chhattisgarh Mitanin CHW program, launched in 2003 as a precursor to the ASHA Program, has retained the name "Mitanin" for their health workers, but has otherwise been absorbed by the ASHA Program.
+Initially (2005-2008) the ASHA Program was a component of the NRHM only in 18 high-focus states and in the tribal districts of other states.
+In 2009 the program was extended to cover the entire country of 31 States and Union Territories, although Tamil Nadu opted to continue limiting the ASHA Program to tribal areas only.